Life Insurance for Dimethyl Fumarate users.

-When it comes time to determining what kind of “rate” an individual may be able to qualify for, what we can typically assume is that any individual who has been diagnosed with multiple sclerosis will no longer be eligible for a Standard or “better” rate.
+When it comes time determining what kind of “rate” an individual may be able to qualify for, what we can typically assume is that any individual diagnosed with multiple sclerosis will no longer be eligible for a Standard or “better” rate.

 Which means that…

-If you’re going to be able to qualify for a traditional term or whole life insurance policy, you’re most likely going to qualify for a “table rate”.
+If you’re going to qualify for a traditional term or whole life insurance policy, you’re most likely going to qualify for a “table rate.”
 So, let’s now take a moment and describe exactly what a table rate is.

 Table Rate defined.